dbanetto/uni/assign1/report.md

 to brief description of the project, which included our expectations of a member of the project.
-One of the most important details I found was the panel comes to the interview with a set of attributes that they want to confirm that the interviewee has given that their CV outlined them.
+One of the most important details I found was the panel comes to the interview with a set of attributes that they want to confirm that the interviewee.
 This puts the interviewee at a disadvantage with trying to meet these hidden attributes and shows the power advantage the interviewers has.
 Our panel tried to mitigate this in the brief of the project we gave to our interviewees.